jasciullo/Sciullo-Portfolio/critique-by-design.md

 ### Process and wireframing

 The redesign process began with critiquing the original visualization using Stephen Few's [Data Visualization Effectiveness Profile](http://www.perceptualedge.com/articles/visual_business_intelligence/data_visualization_effectiveness_profile.pdf) to determine what was effective and what could be improved.
 I ranked the orignial visualization at the low end of the scale for usefulness and perceptability.
 This was because the original graph did not show what the CEA was saying it did - a correlation between natural gas production and lowered emissions of various pollutants.

 I started with wireframing to improve some of the visual features of the graphs to enhance legibility and clarity.
-Then I planned an alternative approach to presenting the data to more effectively convey their message.
+Then I planned an alternative approach to presenting the data to more effectively convey the intended message.
 Note that doing so does not improve the truthfulness of the narrative, but shows how improperly contextualized data can suggest certain take-aways.

 The first main point to address was the time axis of the plot, as well as the use of proportions instead of percentage.